The Texas Chainsaw Massacre (2003 film): Plot

-Back at the sinister house Andy awakens after passing out from the pain and in desperation tries to lift himself off the meat hook but leatherface has booby trapped the chains holding it up causing him to impale himself further.
-Erin and Pepper are tracked down by Leatherface, who is wearing Kemper's face as a mask, and when Pepper attempts to run, she is killed by Leatherface.
-Erin runs and hides in a nearby trailer, belonging to an obese middle-aged woman known as the Tea Lady, and a younger woman named Henrietta, who gives her tea that has been drugged.
+Erin and Pepper are attacked by Leatherface, now wearing Kemper's face as a mask.
+While attempting to run, Pepper is killed by Leatherface.
+Erin runs and hides in a nearby trailer belonging to the "Tea Lady", an obese middle-aged woman, and Henrietta, a younger woman who gives her tea that has been drugged.
 Erin discovers that they have kidnapped the hitchhiker's baby, but passes out before she can escape.
-Erin wakes up at the Hewitt house, surrounded by the entire family: Leatherface, his mother Luda Mae, Hoyt, Monty, and Jedidiah.
-Luda Mae explains to Erin that Leatherface was tormented his whole life, because of a skin disease that left his face disfigured, and she felt that no one cared for her family besides themselves.
+Erin wakes up at the house, surrounded by the Hewitt family: Leatherface, his mother Luda Mae, Hoyt, Monty, and Jedidiah.

-Erin is taken to the basement, where she finds the remains of Leatherface's victims.
-She he finds Andy and kills him to end his suffering after failing to help him off the hook.
-Afterwards, she finds Morgan handcuffed in a bathtub.
-Jedidiah, who does not agree with his family's actions, leads them out of the house, and distracts Leatherface long enough for them to escape.
+In the basement, Erin finds Andy still hanging on the meat hook.
+When she can't lift him off the hook, Erin uses a knife to put him out of his misery.
+She then finds a wounded Morgan handcuffed in a bathtub and the two flee the basement as Leatherface gives chase.
+Jedidiah, who disagrees with his family's actions, leads them out of the house and distracts Leatherface while they escape.
 Erin and Morgan find an abandoned shack in the woods, and barricade themselves inside.
-Leatherface breaks in and discovers Erin, but Morgan attacks Leatherface, who hangs him from a chandelier by his handcuffs, and cuts through his groin with the chainsaw.
-Erin escapes into the woods with Leatherface in tow.
-She finds a slaughterhouse and attacks Leatherface with a meat cleaver, severing his right arm.
+Leatherface breaks in and discovers Erin.
+Morgan attacks Leatherface, who hangs him from a chandelier by his handcuffs and kills him with the chainsaw.
+Erin escapes into the woods with Leatherface in pursuit.
+The chase continues into a slaughterhouse, where Erin attacks Leatherface with a meat cleaver and severs his right arm.

-Erin runs outside and flags down a trucker, whom she tries to convince to drive away from the Hewitt house, but he stops to find help at the gas station.
-Erin sees Luda Mae & Hoyt talk to the trucker while Henrietta watches the baby.
-But as Henrietta walks outside to give Luda Mae her raincoat, Erin sneaks the baby out of the eatery, and places her in the sheriff's car.
-Erin hot-wires the car and Hoyt tries to stop her, but she runs him over repeatedly until he is dead.
-Leatherface suddenly appears in the road and slashes the car with his chainsaw, but Erin escapes with the baby.
-Two days later, two officers investigating the Hewitt house are killed by Leatherface, and a narrator states that the case remains open.
+Erin runs outside and flags down a trucker, whom she tries to convince to drive away from the house, but he stops to find help at the gas station.
+She sees Luda Mae & Hoyt talk to the trucker while Henrietta watches the baby.
+As Henrietta walks outside to give Luda Mae her raincoat, Erin sneaks the baby out of the eatery, and places her in the sheriff's car.
+She hot-wires the car and Hoyt tries to stop her, who runs him over repeatedly until he is dead.
+Leatherface then appears in the road and slashes the car with his chainsaw, but Erin escapes with the baby.
+Two days later, two officers investigating the house are killed by Leatherface, and the case remains open.